iturdikulov/notes/ASCII.md

 What's ASCII?
 <br class="f">

-> Text encoding standard for electronic communication, limited to 128 code
-> points. **ASCII** (/ˈæskiː/, _ASS-kee_), an acronym for **American Standard
-> Code for Information Interchange**, is a [[character]] encoding standard for
-> electronic communication.
-ASCII codes represent text in computers,
-> telecommunications equipment, and other devices.
-ASCII has just 128 code
-> points, of which only 95 are printable characters, which severely limit its
+> Text encoding standard for electronic communication, limited to 128 code points. **ASCII** (/ˈæskiː/, _ASS-kee_), an acronym for **American Standard Code for Information Interchange**, is a [[character]] encoding standard for electronic communication.
+ASCII codes represent text in computers, telecommunications equipment, and other devices.
+ASCII has just 128 code points, of which only 95 are printable characters, which severely limit its scope.\
-> scope.\
 > — <cite>[Wikipedia](https://en.wikipedia.org/wiki/ASCII)</cite>

+Term ASCII stands as: <wbr class="f"> American Standard Code for Information Interchange.

+Purpose of ASCII: <wbr class="f"> used for text representation in electronic communication, computers, telecommunications equipment, devices.

+Number of Code Points in ASCII: <wbr class="f"> 128 code points and 95 are printable characters, limited compared to more comprehensive encoding systems.

+Limitation of ASCII: <wbr class="f"> severe scope due to limited number of printable characters, fails to represent many symbols and special characters used in modern languages and computing.

 ## ASCII printable characters (character code 32-127)

 Codes 32-127 are common for all the different variations of the ASCII table, they are called printable characters, represent letters, digits, punctuation marks, and a few miscellaneous symbols.
 You will find almost every character on your keyboard.
 Character 127 represents the command DEL.

 | DEC | OCT   | HEX    | BIN             | Symbol | HTML Number | HTML Name | Description                            |
 | --- | ----- | ------ | --------------- | ------ | ----------- | --------- | :------------------------------------- |